vitaly-t/pg-iterator/README.md

 const q = new QueryIterablePool(db.$pool); // creating Pool container from Database object
 ```

-And in terms of data consumption, since the data here is `AsyncIterable`, you have unlimited
+And in terms of data consumption, since the data here is `AsyncIterable`, there are many libraries
-choice of libraries that can consume and process it nicely.
+that can consume and process it.

 * Example with [RxJs]: